ZondiBongi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display lines that conating the pattern  'bin'
+display lines containg the pattern 'root' and 3 lines after them